First: ouch. Second: you're here, so you must care a little. Here's why you should care a lot.

 If you don’t understand how to compete with cats for attention, your industry expertise won't save you.

 Being the outsider can actually be a huge advantage.
-I don't know your acronyms.
-Sometimes you need a person who has to ask, "Wait, what does that actually mean?" in meetings.
+Sometimes you need someone who asks, "Wait, what does that actually mean?" in meetings.
 Who forces you to explain your product like you would to your friends, not your coworkers.

 I can study your competitors and know your industry in a sprint—and I’ll only get better with time.
 But knowing why content lives or dies?
 That took me ten years to build.